configcat/docs/website/docs/advanced/proxy/endpoints.md

 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';

-The Proxy accepts HTTP requests on the following endpoints:
+The Proxy accepts HTTP requests on the following endpoints.

 ## CDN Proxy